Matt-A-Bennett/todo-tool/README.md

 been removed.

 ## Maintaining todo list across multiple devices
-If you want to be able to make notes on say a laptop, or work on more than one machine and want a single master todo list which collects and integrates your todo list items, this is possible without too much extra hassle in the following way:
+If you want to be able to make notes on a laptop, or if you work on more than one machine, and want a single master todo list which collects and integrates your todo list items, this is possible without too much extra hassle in the following way:

 First you must create a directory **somewhere outside of the todo repo** and in